VirtusLab/bazel-steward/docs/docs/configuration/configuration-file/search-paths.md

     All paths are relative to the Bazel workspace root.
     The `"exact:"`, `"glob:"`, `"regex:"` prefixes are used to determine type of path pattern.
     They can usually be omitted and correct syntax should be detected automatically.

+{: .note }
+Bazel Steward cannot suggest an update of given dependency if it won't be able to trace where it is defined.